Complexity Sciences: Towards an Alternative Approach to Understanding the use of Academic Research

 Abstract

 First off, this is not a research paper.
-It is published in the Debate section of Evidence & Policy so there is a lot of opinion without the necessity for backing it up by empirical evidence.
-The opinions are certainly backed up by the literature so this is not an uninformed opinion.
+It is published in the Debate section of Evidence & Policy, so there is a lot of opinion without the necessity for backing it up with empirical evidence.
+The literature certainly backs up the opinions, so this is not an uninformed opinion.
 And a heads up, this is not written in clear language.
 For example, “An appropriate ontology for such a (complexity-based) theory is not served by the deterministic, reductionist perspectives usually adopted from neoclassical theories of innovation“.
 As an editor recently said of a sentence I wrote, “I would love to make this more simple if I only understood what this means”.
 Amen to that.

 The authors discuss the roles of the “user” in research use frameworks and models.
-The authors indicate that the so called “conventional models” of research use do not place the user at the centre of the research use process and few consider the roles that users lay in the process.
-Giving research users active and integral roles in research user makes the system inherently more complex….hence the need for a complexity lens.
-We are now on the fourth page of the paper and the authors finally provide us with some background on complexity science.
+The authors indicate that the so-called “conventional models” of research use do not place the user at the centre of the research use process, and few consider the roles that users play in the process.
+Giving research users active and integral roles in research makes the system inherently more complex….
+Hence, there is a need for a complexity lens.
+We are now on the fourth page of the paper, and the authors finally provide us with some background on complexity science.

 This is reflected in our own knowledge mobilization practice.
-Locally York University’s Knowledge Mobilization Unit employs six practices to support knowledge mobilization but implements these differently if we are working with community partners in York Region versus working with policy makers in the Ontario Public Service.
-The types of conversations at research forums or KM in the AM are different when partnering academic researchers with community expertise versus PhD policy makers but both happen in the context of in person meetings where academic and non-academic expertise are provided equal voice.
-The role of the knowledge broker is to be able to adjust style and manage expectations of partners appropriate to these different contexts.
+Locally, York University’s Knowledge Mobilization Unit employs six practices to support knowledge mobilization, but implements these differently if we are working with community partners in York Region versus working with policy makers in the Ontario Public Service.
+The types of conversations at research forums or KM in the AM are different when partnering academic researchers with community expertise versus PhD policy makers, but both happen in the context of in-person meetings where academic and non-academic expertise are provided equal voice.
+The role of the knowledge broker is to be able to adjust the style and manage the expectations of partners appropriately in these different contexts.
 This respects the complex nature of research use.
-Similarly, while the ResearchImpact universities share a common philosophy of connecting research and expertise to inform policy and practice, we all implement differently.
+Similarly, while the ResearchImpact universities share a common philosophy of connecting research and expertise to inform policy and practice, we all implement it differently.

-Work on complex systems emphasises the interaction and interdependencies among system components.
+Work on complex systems emphasizes the interaction and interdependencies among system components.
 Separating the components eliminates the relationships that define or give the system characteristics, properties and behaviours.
-Because of the inter-relatedness of the components, even though they are autonomous, a complex system cannot function if it is separated into its individual parts.”
-Looking at research use through a complexity lens the collaboration or co-production of knowledge in each instance needs to be considered as a whole and placed in context, not isolated and broken into its component parts.
+Because of the interrelatedness of the components, even though they are autonomous, a complex system cannot function if it is separated into its individual parts.”
+Looking at research use through a complexity lens, the collaboration or co-production of knowledge in each instance needs to be considered as a whole and placed in context, not isolated and broken into its component parts.

 Take a look at the list of characteristics of complex systems and see how many align with characteristics of research use: many interacting entities (yes); dynamic (yes); self-organising (maybe but yes with the help of knowledge or innovation brokers); systems within systems (yes); far from equilibrium (yes); interdependent (yes); co-evolving (especially if this can be interpreted to mean co-production); path dependent (not necessarily); contingent (yes, contingent upon context); situated in larger environments (a university is in a community that is in a region that is in a province…although I think this is the same as systems within systems); adapting (yes) emerging (yes, as in the outcomes of any innovation system are continually emerging).

-An interesting observation of complex systems, “It is virtually impossible to predict how a complex system will evolve by studying the individual elements of the system or past behaviours.”
+An interesting observation of complex systems is that “It is virtually impossible to predict how a complex system will evolve by studying the individual elements of the system or past behaviours.”
 This is linked to a discussion of strategic planning within complex systems.
 Basically, you can’t.
 You can’t predict future outcomes based on past actions in a complex system.
 This has real implications for planning and evaluation.
-As soon as you start to seek one set of outcomes by planning them and trying to measuring them you miss the opportunity to observe unintended consequences arising from a complex system; therefore, evaluations may need to be based more on process than on outcomes.
-But what does this do for all our evaluation colleagues who are charged with maximizing the impacts of a research use strategy when the outcomes cannot be predicted?
+As soon as you start to seek one set of outcomes by planning them and trying to measure them, you miss the opportunity to observe unintended consequences arising from a complex system; therefore, evaluations may need to be based more on process than on outcomes.
+But what does this do for all our evaluation colleagues charged with maximizing the impacts of a research use strategy when the outcomes cannot be predicted?
 How can a system of knowledge mobilization share common evaluation metrics when the contexts are so different?
-Complexity theory suggests that the best we can do is learn from the past in order to understand the dynamic and emerging nature of a complex system.
-These learnings can inform our actions but not predict outcome.
+Complexity theory suggests that the best we can do is learn from the past to understand the dynamic and emerging nature of a complex system.
+These learnings can inform our actions but not predict the outcome.

-At the end of the day this paper creates a feeling of being fairly overwhelmed with complexity and yet underwhelmed with what we can do about it.
+At the end of the day, this paper creates a feeling of being fairly overwhelmed with complexity and yet underwhelmed with what we can do about it.
 “A possible strategic outcome….could focus on building awareness of the implications of complexity and creating the conditions necessary to effectively operate as part of a complex system.”
-That’s nice but it doesn’t help me decide what to do to improve research use.
-The paper would have benefited immensely from a real world example of how complexity was embraced in research use and how it was used to inform planning to maximize the impacts of research.
-It might be a debate paper but the debate needs to be grounded in real world experience.
+That’s nice, but it doesn’t help me decide how to improve research use.
+The paper would have benefited immensely from a real-world example of how complexity was embraced in research use and how it was used to inform planning to maximize research impacts.
+It might be a debate paper, but the debate needs to be grounded in real-world experience.

 Questions for brokers:

-1. If we can’t apply strategies across different contexts why does our “industry” seem to have a focus on developing and disseminating tools?
-Shouldn’t we focus on building blocks or principles and determine how to apply or implement those on a case by case basis?
-What is your experiences adopting and adapting tools from one context to your context?
+1. If we can’t apply strategies across different contexts, why does our “industry” seem to focus on developing and disseminating tools?
+Shouldn’t we focus on building blocks or principles and determine how to apply or implement those on a case-by-case basis?
+What are your experiences adopting and adapting tools from one context to your context?

 2. Do you think you’re working in a complex system?
 If so, then how do you manage complexity in your planning processes?